 - We are responsible for establishing and maintaining internal controls.

 - We are responsible for preventing and detecting fraud.

 In order for central Finance and Operations to confidently submit our financial certification, we need to communicate and collaborate with collegiate and auxiliary business units using the financial sub-certification process.
 Higher education has a high degree of decentralization of financial operations.
 In an effort to clarify business units’ (1) accountability for financial reporting and (2) responsibility for establishing underlying internal controls, we implemented Financial Sub-certification.
-Deans, Vice-Presidents, Senior Fiscal Officers and certain central administration Directors are required to complete an annual Financial Sub-certification form.
+Deans/VP's, Senior Business Officers, Senior HR reps and Directors of central units are required to certify annually.

-The sub-certification process is intended to serve two purposes:
+The Annual Financial Sub-certification is intended to serve two purposes: